strikeout/mylar/README.md

 As a developer of an app
 ------------------------

-0. use packages accounts-idp, idp-user
+0. use packages accounts-idp, idp-user, principal

 1. specify which IDP you trust, e.g., our IDP: